The Confident Eater

 Why eating properly is critical for fussy eaters – Judith Yeabsley|Fussy Eating NZ, pain #WhyEatingProperlyisCriticalForFussyEaters, #WhyEatingProperlyisCriticalForPickyEaters, #TryNewFoods, #TheConfidentEater, #FussyEatingNZ, #HelpForFussyEating, #HelpForFussyEaters, #FussyEater, #FussyEating, #PickyEater, #PickyEating, #SupportForFussyEaters, #SupportForPickyEaters, #CreatingConfidentEaters, #TryNewFood #PickyEatingNZ #HelpForPickyEaters, #HelpForPickyEating, #RecipesPickyEatersWillEat, #RecipesFussyEatersWillEat, #WinnerWinnerIEatDinner, #Recipesforpickyeaters, #Foodforpickyeaters, #Wellington, #NZ, #JudithYeabsley, #BookForPickyEaters, #BookForFussyEaters, #ThePickyPack, #FunFoodsForPickyEaters, #FunFoodsForFussyEaters

-4. Air – if we are eating too quickly, gulping down food or not chewing properly, we can ingest a lot of air alongside the food.
-This can lead to unpleasant side-effects like bloating, pain in the tummy and gas build up and flatulence.
+4. Air – if you are eating too quickly, gulping down food or not chewing properly, you can ingest a lot of air alongside the food.
+This can lead to unpleasant side-effects like bloating, pain in the tummy, gas build up and flatulence.

-When we chew thoroughly and slowly it helps to release air.
+When you chew thoroughly and slowly it helps to release air.

-But what should we do if our child isn’t eating chewing properly?
+But what should you do if you child isn’t eating chewing properly?

 Teaching children to eat properly